talkintomato/atlas-fe/README.md

-# Menu Page Project with GraphQL
+# Atlas FE page

 ## Overview

-This project showcases a single-page application that displays a dynamic menu interfacing with a GraphQL endpoint.
+This project showcases a single-page application with a dynamic menu interfacing with a GraphQL endpoint.
 Developed using React.js, TypeScript, and Apollo Client, it demonstrates a modern approach to building responsive and interactive web applications.
 The project leverages Tailwind CSS for styling and Framer Motion for smooth animations, offering a polished user experience.
 It's deployed and accessible, providing a live demonstration of the capabilities and integration of these technologies.
+It is backend can be found at https://github.com/talkintomato/Atlas with the branch frontend-compatible

 ### Technologies Used

-- **React.js with TypeScript**: for building a robust and scalable frontend.
+- **React.js with TypeScript**
-- **Vite**: as the fast and efficient build tool.
+- **Vite**
-- **Apollo Client**: for managing GraphQL operations and state management.
+- **Apollo Client**
-- **Tailwind CSS**: for utility-first styling.
+- **Tailwind CSS**
-- **Framer Motion**: for adding engaging animations.
+- **Framer Motion**

 ## Features